ThomasEhling/Cross-Lingual-Embedding/README.md

 ## Implementation :

+The zipped /data folder, with the MUSE embeddings, model weidths, clean datasets and pickle file for the vocabularies is accessible throught this link : https://drive.google.com/file/d/1VSn4Pp4QOn4ipLF7GNSrJY5A2DcyOTNt/view?usp=sharing

+**CAREFUL : Due to the Embeddings the /data folder is huge once unzipped : 1.7GB"**

 If you wish to implement our code, and recreate our result, do the following steps :

-**CAREFUL : Due to the Embeddings the /data folder is huge once unzipped : 1.7GB"

 **A. On Google Drive :**
-  1.download and unzip the "data" folder
+  1. download and unzip the "data" folder
   2. copy the "data" folder to your drive.
   3. Add these the two files to the /data folder
   4. Upload "Cross_Lingual_Embeddings.ipynb" and open it with colab